skip to navigationskip to main content

 Annual Accounting cashflow advantage

 Say your VAT year is also the calendar year.
 Say you have a liability in one year, (i.e. over four quarters) of £50,000.
 This would equate to £5,000 per month.
-These are paid in nine monthly instalments and a balancing payment also of £5,000 at the end of February 2014.
+These are paid in nine monthly instalments April to December.
+You then complete the following VAT Return and send a balancing payment also of £5,000 at the end of the following February.
 When you start your scheme you can negotiate the payment with the HMRC dependent upon your last four quarterly returns.

 Imagine you expect to significantly increase your turnover in 2013.
 The scheme will save you cashflow for VAT on any growth that you have above the actual for the previous year.
-The VAT instalments you pay in 2013 will be assessed only on the basis of your 2012 liability.
-You retain the cashflow advantage until Feb 2014!
+The VAT instalments you pay in the next year will be assessed only on the basis of your last VAT liability.
+You retain the cashflow advantage until the next year, fourteen months after that point.

 Bookkeeping at an Annual Accounting Year End